SpongeBob SquarePants season 2: Reception

 In his review for The Spokesman-Review, Isamu Jordan said, "I'll be honest.
-I dig the little yellow dude who lives in a pineapple under the sea quite a bit for his absurdity À la Ren and Stimpy."
+I dig the little yellow dude who lives in a pineapple under the sea quite a bit for his absurdity à la Ren and Stimpy."
 He said that "season two is worth having in your or your kid's SpongeBob collection" given that the episodes "Krusty Love", "Squid's Day Off", and "Mermaidman and Barnacleboy III" are on the set.
 Jason Bovberg of the DVD Talk wrote that the season release is "recommended."
 He said "Let me state up front that I adore this show.
 I get a total kick out of watching it with my 4-year-old daughter.
 We laugh uproariously at SpongeBob's adventures and I'm helplessly reduced to a boy about her age as I beam and giggle at the screen."
 However, Bovberg called the included audio commentaries "downright boring."
 Various celebrities—including Lance Bass of 'N Sync, Will Ferrell of Saturday Night Live, singer-songwriter Tom Waits, and Jerry Lewis—admitted they were fans of the show.

 During the 2001–02 television season, the Parents Television Council (PTC), a watchdog media group, named SpongeBob SquarePants among the best programs on cable television.
-However, according to a report titled Wolves in Sheep's Clothing, which documents the increase in potentially violent, profane, and sexual content in children's programming, the PTC and fans believed the episode "Sailor Mouth", which originally aired during the 2001–02 season, was an implicit attempt to promote and satirize use of profanity among children.
-The report cited a repeat broadcast of the episode from 2005 to prove its point that it promoted use of profanity among children.
-In a later report, several members of the PTC listed "Sailor Mouth" as an example of how levels of profane, sexual, and violent activity has increased in children's television programming.
-Nickelodeon, in response to the incident, said "It's sad and a little desperate that they stooped to literally putting profane language in the mouths of our characters to make a point.
+However, in a 2006 content analysis report documenting the supposed increase in potentially violent, profane, and sexual content in children's programming, the PTC alleged that the episode "Sailor Mouth", which originally aired during the 2001–02 season, was an implicit attempt to promote and satirize the use of profanity among children, citing a repeat broadcast from 2005 to prove its point.
+Nickelodeon, in response to the PTC's report, said "It's sad and a little desperate that they stooped to literally putting profane language in the mouths of our characters to make a point.
 Has the FCC looked at this?"
 Richard Huff of the New York Daily News criticized the report for misinterpreting the episode over its intent to satirize profanity implicitly.